alexey-v-paramonov/sc_website/content/en/agreement.md

     <li>User is obliged to:
      <ol>
       <li>Comply with all terms of this Agreement and pay for services as per the agreed tariffs and schedules.</li>
-      <li>Respect the intellectual property rights of Streming.Center and its partners.</li>
+      <li>Respect the intellectual property rights of Streaming.Center and its partners.</li>
       <li>Obtain necessary licenses or agreements for any copyrighted content distributed through the service from the rights holder.</li>
-      <li>Communicate respectfully with Streming.Center staff.</li>
+      <li>Communicate respectfully with Streaming.Center staff.</li>
       <li>Keep account information up to date in the Personal Account.</li>
       <li>Maintain a sufficient balance in the Account Balance to cover service costs.</li>
-      <li>Refrain from actions that could harm the reputation of Streming.Center or its services.</li>
+      <li>Refrain from actions that could harm the reputation of Streaming.Center or its services.</li>
-      <li>Compensate Streming.Center for any losses resulting from the User's breach of this Agreement, intellectual property rights, or other rights.</li>
+      <li>Compensate Streaming.Center for any losses resulting from the User's breach of this Agreement, intellectual property rights, or other rights.</li>
       <li>Report any unauthorized access to their account immediately.</li>
       <li>Provide proof of payment via email or support chat if not made through the automated system.</li>
-      <li>Protect confidential information provided by Streming.Center, such as links, usernames, and passwords.</li>
+      <li>Protect confidential information provided by Streaming.Center, such as links, usernames, and passwords.</li>
-      <li>Follow security and operational recommendations provided by Streming.Center, or Streming.Center does not guarantee service operability.</li>
+      <li>Follow security and operational recommendations provided by Streaming.Center, or Streaming.Center does not guarantee service operability.</li>
       <li>If an individual cost calculation was agreed upon, it is valid for 30 calendar days, after which a new calculation must be ordered.</li>
-      <li>Independently moderate and track user-generated content (e.g., comments, chat messages, audio recordings, reviews) distributed through the Software Product, as Streming.Center is not responsible for such content.</li>
+      <li>Independently moderate and track user-generated content (e.g., comments, chat messages, audio recordings, reviews) distributed through the Software Product, as Streaming.Center is not responsible for such content.</li>
-      <li>Notify Streming.Center of any service issues via email within five calendar days of discovery.</li>
+      <li>Notify Streaming.Center of any service issues via email within five calendar days of discovery.</li>
      </ol>
    </li>
   </ol>